SINTEF-AppliedCompSci/MRST/README.md

 * waterInfiltrationRE.m
 * desiccationUnsatBiot.m

 The first two are convergence tests and the last two are practical applications.
-Even though the numerical tests are well documented, they are not meant as tutorials, but are rather included for demonstrative purposes.
+Even though the numerical tests are well documented, they are not meant as tutorials, but rather included for demonstrative purposes.
 To learn the basics regarding the module usage, we recommend waterInfiltrationRE.m.

 This module was largely based on:
 * Varela, Jhabriel.
 Implementation of an MPFA/MPSA-FV Solver for the Unsaturated Flow in Deformable Porous Media.
 MS thesis.
 The University of Bergen, 2018.